-The European Tour’s corporate identity features the iconic silhouette image of six-time Open Champion Harry Vardon and a world skyline graphic depicting many of the geographical elements built into The 2011 Race to Dubai, featuring a minimum of 50 tournaments in 29 destinations.
+The European Tour’s corporate identity features the iconic silhouette image of six-time Open Champion Harry Vardon and a world skyline graphic depicting many of the geographical elements built into The Race to Dubai, featuring 47 tournaments in 26 destinations in 2015.

-The present Board is: Neil Coles MBE (Chairman), Angel Gallardo (Vice-Chairman), Paul Eales, Chris Hanell, David Jones, Robert Lee, John O’Leary, Mark Roe, David J Russell, Ove Sellberg and Jamie Spence.
+The present Board is: David Williams (Chairman), Angel Gallardo (Vice-Chairman), Paul Eales, Chris Hanell, David Jones, Robert Lee, John O’Leary, Mark Roe, David J Russell, Ove Sellberg and Jamie Spence.

-The present Tournament Committee comprises: Thomas Björn (Chairman), Felipe Aguilar, Paul Casey, Darren Clarke, Gonzalo Fernandez-Castaño, Joakim Haeggman, David Howell, Raphaël Jacquelin, Miguel Angel Jiménez, Robert Karlsson, Peter Lawrie, Paul McGinley, Francesco Molinari, Colin Montgomerie OBE and Henrik Stenson.
+The present Tournament Committee comprises: Thomas Bjørn (Chairman), Felipe Aguilar, Gonzalo Fernandez-Castaño, Joakim Haeggman, David Howell, Miguel Angel Jiménez, Robert Karlsson, Peter Lawrie, Paul McGinley, Edoardo Molinari, Francesco Molinari, Henrik Stenson, Graeme Storm, Bernd Wiesberger

 The funds drawn from sponsors and suppliers, television and ticket sales, hospitality and governments, support a thriving international community in which The European Tour actively promotes the game at all levels.